krischer/NoSweatConfigFileParser/README.md

 {int/float/string/bool} key_name {= or :} default_value
 ```

-Everything that does not fit this syntax will be silently ignored.
+Everything that does not fit this syntax or cannot be handled by the parser will be silently ignored.
 This enables comments/grouping/...

 **Example:**